home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ### Prerequisites

 - Make sure you have the latest version of Home Assistant installed.
-- On the device packaging, check for both the Matter logo and for either the Wi-Fi or the Thread logo.
+- On the device packaging, check for both the Matter logo and for either the Wi-Fi or the {% term Thread %} logo.
 - Check if the QR code is only on the packaging or if it is also on the device.
   - If it is only on the packaging, snap a picture of the QR code and the device and store the image and the numerical code in a save place.
   - If you lose the QR code and disconnect the device at some point, you won't be able to connect to that device again without the QR code.